openfga/openfga/docs/security-self-assessment.md

 | folder:root | viewer | group#engineering:member |
 | user:bob  | viewer | group#engineering:member |

-With this information, you can query OpenFGA in different ways:
+With this information, OpenFGA can be queried in different ways:

+When the  and

-- You can use the Check endpoint to ask questions like "Is `user:alice` a `viewer` for `document:readme`?".
+- Using the [/check](https://openfga.dev/api/service#/Relationship%20Queries/Check) endpoint to ask questions like "Is `user:alice` a `viewer` for `document:readme`?".
 With the data provided above, OpenFGA will return `{allowed : "true"}`, as Alice is a member of the engineering team, which has viewer access on the 'readme' document's parent folder.

-- You can use the ListObjects endpoint to ask questions like "What are all the documents for which `user:alice` is a `viewer`.
+- Using the [/list-objects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) endpoint to ask questions like "What are all the documents for which `user:alice` is a `viewer`.
 With the data provided above, OpenFGA will return `{object_ids { "document:readme" }`

 OpenFGA was accepted as a CNCF sandbox project in June 20212.
 Since our inclusion in the CNCF, it has been promising community contribution, growth, and adoption.
-Companies such as Canonical or Okta are building products and integrations on top of the OpenFGA, while others, like Wolt or Read.ai are using OpenFGA to implement authorization for their products.
+Companies such as [Canonical](https://canonical.com) or [Okta](https://fga.dev) are building products and integrations on top of the OpenFGA, while others, like [Wolt](https://wolt.com) or [Read.ai](https://www.read.ai/) are using OpenFGA to implement authorization for their products.

 OpenFGA has an active community, with 500+ Discord members, 40 unique contributors, and an average of [850 commits per month](https://openfga.devstats.cncf.io/d/2/commits-repository-groups?orgId=1&var-period=m&var-repogroups=All&from=now-1y%2Fy&to=now-1y%2Fy).